schtho/checkmk-meraki-alerts/README.md

 Look at `Other integrations` for `Cisco Meraki via REST API` and configure the rules.

+## Usage Meraki
+The plugin supports tags on Meraki switches.
+You can add them to the switch via Meraki Dashboard and can set ports of the switch:
+- `cmk:PORTID:no-monitor`: Ignore errors and warnings on that port.
+For example: `cmk:12:no-monitor`: ignore errors on port 12.
+- `cmk:PORTID:no-cdp`: Do not use CDP/LLDP data to show to connected device if port is disconnected.
+- `cmk:PORTID:enforce`: Monitor offline state of a port.

 ## Other Plugins for Help
 To support your understanding of checkmk plugin programming, take a look at:
 - https://github.com/Yogibaer75/Check_MK-Things/blob/master/check%20plugins%202.0/meraki/agents/special/agent_meraki